cchesser/java-perf-workshop/docs/content/docs/jmc/_intro.md

 ### Using Apache Benchmark

-From the console, we will execute the following to generate traffic against our service.
+We can utilize [Apache Benchmark](http://httpd.apache.org/docs/2.2/programs/ab.html) to generate traffic on the service From the console, we will execute the following to generate traffic against our service.
 Note, we will use a very basic search of just "a", since this will generate more results.

 ```bash
 ab -n 1000 -c 15 "http://localhost:8080/search?q=a"